 Busses, No Fusses

 Peru has the best transport system (so far!).
 Safe, comfortable and always well facilitated.
-Majority of companies offer snacks, hot drink and pillows, sometimes even blankets.
+The majority of companies offer snacks, hot drinks and pillows, sometimes even blankets.
 You are required to flash your passport before boarding, you will be filmed, searched and furthermore, well looked after.

-Clothes, fresh produce, and artisanel bits and bobs are extremely cheap to buy across the country (especially in Huaraz).
-The artisanel products and handmade clothes are also of fantastic quality.
+Clothes, fresh produce, and artisanal bits and bobs are extremely cheap to buy across the country (especially in Huaraz).
+The artisanal products and handmade clothes are also of fantastic quality.
 Invest in something (anything!) made from alpaca or llama.
 Although heavy, my llama jacket has saved my ass on too many occasions.
 Nowhere in the world will you find such quality at those prices.